ros2hp/sp/README.md

 ## GoGraph Load Components

-The table below lists the order of the program components that loads a RDF file into GoGraph data model in Dynamodb.
+The table below lists the order of the programs that process a RDF file into the GoGraph data model in Dynamodb.
 There is no size limit to the RDF file.
-MySQL is used as intermediary storage providing querying of the data as it is loaded into Dynamodb.
+MySQL is used as an intermediary storage facility providing querying and sorting capabilties by each of the load programs.
+In the case of the Rust implemenation, none of the load programs are restartable should en error occur.
+This is left as a future enhancement.
+The Go implementation of GoGraph are all restartable.

 | Load Compoent          | Binary      |  Task                                                   |  Data Source           | Target Database |
 |-----------------------:|-------------|---------------------------------------------------------|------------------------|-----------------|